NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/R/Ring of Maniacal Devices.md

 **Frequency** once per day

-**Effect** You create the effects of a [[Spells/Rune Trap|Rune Trap]] trap ritual containing [[Spells/Fireball|Fireball]].
+**Effect** You create the effects of a [[Rune Trap|Rune Trap]] trap ritual containing [[Fireball|Fireball]].
 You can have only one trapped rune from a _ring of maniacal devices_ active at a time, even if you have multiple rings, and the rune disappears if you lose your investiture in the ring.

 *Source: Pathfinder Player Core 2*
 *ORC*